JayaWikrama/STM32-SQLite-Encrypted-Data/README.md

 5. Save all data to database (SQLite)
 6. View Realtime Plot (gnuplot)
 7. Do step 1-5 and step 6 as a different task in multi tasking mode (by using pthread)

+Requirement :
+-sqlite
+-lwiringPi library (on RPi only)
+-gnuplot